MichalPokojny/MyProject3-TheBattleShipGame/README.md

   <img src="docs/user-name.png">
 </p>

-- At the beginning of this game, users are asked for the name prompt to the terminal.
+- The first action in this game prompts users to input their name into the terminal.
-- Then the user's name is used for to welcome section, and later for the results of the game.
+- Then the user's name is used in the welcome section and later on in the results section of the game.

-**Welcome and instruction section of the game**
+**Introduction section of the game**

 <p align="center">
   <img src="docs/welcome.png">
 </p>

-- In this section, there is a welcome sign with a prompted user name.
+- In this section, there is a welcome message with a prompt for the user to enter their name.
-- This section also includes quick instructions on game rules.
+- This section also includes concise instructions relating to the rules of the game.

 **Game section**

-- In this section after the user type in the number for row and column, print of hitting or missing the target.
+- In this section, the user inputs a number between 0-4 for both the row and the column.
+This displays a feedback message stating whether they hit or missed the target.
-- If users miss the location, a print of text saying that the target is missed is shown together with tries that the user has left to hit the target.
+- If the user misses the Battleship location, the unsuccessful feedback message displays and includes the number of attempts the user has left to hit the target.
-- The game ask users if they want to continue or finish the game and start again.
+- The game asks the user if they would like to continue or if they would like to finish the game.

 <p align="center">
   <img src="docs/missed.png">
 </p>

-- If users hit the target, print text saying that the target has been hit.
-Short text saying well done to the user name that has been prompted at the beginning.
+- If users hit the target, the successful feedback message displays, confirming they won the game and includes the user name inputted at the beginning.
-- The board of the game with the random set location of the ship as '@' is also printed.
+- The board of the game is presented displaying 'X' for any failed attempts at locating the ship and the randomly located position of the Battleship as '@'.
-- After the game is finished, a prompt from users to press any key to continue is needed to play the game again.
+- After the game is finished, the user is prompted to press enter to close the game.

 <p align="center">
   <img src="docs/game-win.png">
 </p>

-- If users miss the target 3 times, the text of the game over is printed.
+- If users miss the target 3 times, the unsuccessful feedback message including the user name inputted at the beginning.
-- Game wishes better luck next time to the user name that has been prompted.
+- The user is also wished better luck for the next round of the game.
-- The board of the game is printed with the set random location of the ship as '@', and user-guessed locations as 'X'.
+- The board of the game is presented displaying 'X' for the 3 failed attempts at locating the ship as well as the randomly located position of the Battleship at '@'.
-- After the game is finished, a prompt from users to press any key to continue is needed to play the game again.
+- After the game is finished, the user is prompted to press enter to close the game.

 <p align="center">
   <img src="docs/game-lost.png">